 Want to be come the Prime Minister of Canada?
 There have been 23 people who have already done it.
 In most cases their path to the job is well documented.

 Success can be modeled.
 Been there and done that.

 Today, there is more information than ever readily available on nearly any topic you can imagine.
 Sorting through the overload can be really difficult.

 This is where a good coach comes in.
 A good coach can lay out much of the plan for you.
 Unfortunately, many coaches are only concerned with their current team and don’t put much effort into planning long term for your success.
 Or, they aren’t focused on the right things that ultimately will make you successful.

 As an example, many coaches focus most of their effort on team defense and team systems such as the power play.
 This is often at the expense of time spent on developing the individual skills that you will need to become a top student hockey player.

 You need to find a coach who has experience guiding players like you all the way through to your goals.
 Let them map out the route for you.
 Then, it’s up to you to follow the map.

 Tomorrow, we’ll start creating your map to success.

 - Complete today’s workout on the TeamBuildr app.
 Be sure to mark each exercise complete as you finish it.

 - Think of an example of something that you might like to achieve where somebody else has already mapped out the route for you.
 Everyone should try to choose a different example.
 I’ve already given you several examples (graduating high school or university, becoming a scratch golfer, learning to play an instrument, learning a new language).
 Then list out in the first three or four steps you would take to achieve this goal.
-Provide as much detail as you can about these steps.
 POST your answer to the team WhatsApp group.